Mvellimana/ME396P-Final-Project/README.md

  * Resume - Resumes input audio file.
  * Play Generated Music - Plays output midi music file.
  * Play to External Device - Connects to a external synthesizer (PC has a preinstalled synthesizer device)
 While connecting to external device please refer to the output console to specify the port and channel parameters.
-Yout will to specify the port to which your device appears and its channel (the channel can be preconfigured on your external devices).
+You will to specify the port to which your device appears and its channel (the channel can be preconfigured on your external devices).
  ![image](https://user-images.githubusercontent.com/20881669/205016541-c71e1aa0-59e5-4477-ab28-00b3b29f7d25.png)

 For PC, refer to the image below if connecting to an internal synthesizer in the absence of an external device.